LiberTEM/LiberTEM/docs/source/udf.rst

 To allow for parallel processing, data is first divided into partitions along the navigation axes, which are worked on by different worker processes.
-Then, for each frame of a partition, a user-defined function :meth:`~libertem.udf.UDFFrameMixin.process_frame` is called, which is free to do any imaginable processing.
+Then, for each frame of a partition, a user-defined function :meth:`~libertem.udf.base.UDFFrameMixin.process_frame` is called, which is free to do any imaginable processing.

 As a result of splitting the data set into partitions, the results then need to be merged back together.
-This is accomplished by calling the :meth:`~libertem.udf.UDF.merge` method after all frames of a partition are processed.
+This is accomplished by calling the :meth:`~libertem.udf.base.UDF.merge` method after all frames of a partition are processed.

 In pseudocode, data is processed in the following way: